DOMINION LORE AND TRIVIA

 View perpendicular to the Sun-Argost axis, arrene north is up

-For its older main-sequence star population, it contains another 7 thousand stars distributed across an estimated 3,440 systems, from which 385 sun-like stars plus 46 multi-sun systems are known to contain at least one Earth-sized planet in the habitable zone.
+For its older main-sequence star population, it contains ~69 thousand stars distributed across an estimated 58,000 systems, from which a total of ~5,700 systems may contain at least one Earth-sized planet in its habitable zone.
+Between ~400-800 of those are around sun-like stars (high-mass K to low-mass F), the most likely to host Earth analogues.

-Five of those are known to have spawned complex life, it is not yet known why and how this many life-bearing planets came to be so close to each other - as it implies through the Copernican Principle that the Milky Way must be teeming with Life and technological civilizations (between 4 and 30 million).
+Out of these ~5,700 systems, only five are known to have spawned complex life, it is not yet known why and how this many life-bearing planets came to be so close to each other - as it implies through the Copernican Principle that the Milky Way must be teeming with Life and technological civilizations (between 4 and 30 million).
 But given its age and powers at play, the Dominion might be an isolated case.

 This angle clearly frames all three zones of the Dominion's civilized systems, here UP is north from the capital Argost.